 Prader-Willi syndrome affects an estimated 1 in 10,000 to 30,000 people worldwide.

 Most cases of Prader-Willi syndrome (about 70 percent) occur when a segment of the paternal chromosome 15 is deleted in each cell.
 People with this chromosomal change are missing certain critical genes in this region because the genes on the paternal copy have been deleted, and the genes on the maternal copy are turned off (inactive).
 In another 25 percent of cases, a person with Prader-Willi syndrome has two copies of chromosome 15 inherited from his or her mother (maternal copies) instead of one copy from each parent.
-This phenomenon is called maternal uniparental disomy.
-Rarely, Prader-Willi syndrome can also be caused by a chromosomal rearrangement called a translocation, or by a mutation or other defect that abnormally turns off (inactivates) genes on the paternal chromosome 15.
+This situation is called maternal uniparental disomy.
+Rarely, Prader-Willi syndrome can also be caused by a chromosomal rearrangement called a translocation, or by a genetic alteration or other change that abnormally turns off (inactivates) genes on the paternal chromosome 15.

 It appears likely that the characteristic features of Prader-Willi syndrome result from the loss of function of several genes on chromosome 15.
 Among these are genes that provide instructions for making molecules called small nucleolar RNAs (snoRNAs).
 These molecules have a variety of functions, including helping to regulate other types of RNA molecules.
 (RNA molecules play essential roles in producing proteins and in other cell activities.)
 Studies suggest that the loss of a particular group of snoRNA genes, known as the SNORD116 cluster, may play a major role in causing the signs and symptoms of Prader-Willi syndrome.
 However, it is unknown how a missing SNORD116 cluster could contribute to intellectual disability, behavioral problems, and the physical features of the disorder.